fetchai/carpark_agent/README.md

 Save and exit nano.

-Now navigate back to the project directory and activate the virtual environment

-    cd ../../../
-    source venv/bin/activate

 ### Ensure it runs correctly (RPi4 only)

+Now navigate back to the carpark_aea directory and intall the agent's dependencies

-    cd carpark_aea
+    cd ../../
     aea install

 Note that aea may give some errors at this point - if so, just ignore them.
 Then type: